 If you have any of these, you need to get rid of them as soon as possible.

-Bonus point: I consider the home mortgage a consumer debt.
+Bonus point: A home mortgage is a consumer loan, but it’s a good tool to build wealth.
+This is especially true if you locked in a low-interest rate before inflation hit.
 We all need a place to live and I think being a homeowner is better than renting.
 You get a bonus point if your mortgage is paid off, though.
 That’s a great accomplishment.
 Nice job!

 2. Retirement Planning

 45 is not young anymore.
 At this age, you’re probably more than halfway through your working life.
 You should have a retirement plan by now.
 There is still time to save for retirement, but the earlier you start investing, the better off you’ll be.
 It’s really bad to put off retirement savings beyond this point.
-Working until you die isn’t a plan because you can’t always do that.
+Working until you die isn’t a plan because you may not be able to work later.
 Our health deteriorates and our skills need constant adjustment as we age.
 Employers generally prefer younger and cheaper employees these days.